School Nutrition Services

 MRH School Nutrition Services is here to nourish the well-being of students and staff through nutritious and tasty meals.

 Our department has a Registered Dietitian and Certified Sous Chef guiding our team of school nutrition service professionals to elevate the student and staff experience.
-Our focus is incorporating more recipes from scratch and increasing our Seed to Table efforts to continually develop our school nutrition culture.
+Our focus is on incorporating more recipes from scratch and increasing our Seed to Table efforts to continually develop our school nutrition culture.

 We also process the Free and Reduced Meal Application that must be turned in every year, at the start of the school year.
 This allows us to provide financial benefits for families who qualify as Free or Reduced.